-Union College is the long-established, non-denominational, liberal arts school in Schenectady, New York.
+Union College is a long-established, non-denominational, liberal arts school in Schenectady, New York.
 The city is an old Dutch settlement in the Hudson Valley watershed.

-In 1948 students organized a social centre with a bar they called Dutchmens’ Rathskeller.
+In 1948, the student body organized a social centre with a bar they called Dutchmens’ Rathskeller.

-Information on the establishment and operation of the bar was gleaned from archival issues of the college paper Concordiensis, preserved in the New York State Historic Newspapers’ digital archive.
+Information on the establishment and functioning of the bar is set out in archival issues of the college paper, Concordiensis.
+These are preserved in the New York State Historic Newspapers’ digital archive.

-A 1995 article limns the history of the Rathskeller, including the cessation of all alcohol service in 1985.
+A 1995 article limned the history of the Rathskeller, including the end of all alcohol service in 1985.

 The Rathskeller was partly financed and built by the students themselves.
-Numerous Greek-letter societies made contributions.
+Greek-letter societies made contributions.
 The plan for a bar was first bruited in 1918.
-The College Board of Trustees concurred with the plan then, but National Prohibition in 1920 likely mooted it.
-Finally, it became a reality in 1948.
+The College Board of Trustees concurred with the plan, but National Prohibition in 1920 likely shelved it.
+Finally it became a reality in 1948.

-In the 1950s the bar featured weekend jazz.
-Student-managed for years, by the 1970s the food service part was contracted out.
-The cellar bar continued, selling popular draft beers of the day, and region, including Schaefer, made initially in Manhattan and from 1972 in Allentown, PA.
+In the 1950s the bar featured weekend jazz shows.
+Student-managed for years, food service was contracted out in the 1970s.
+The cellar bar continued, selling popular beers of the day, and region.
+Schaefer was one, made initially in Manhattan and after 1972 in Allentown, Pennsylvania.

-It meant most of the student body could not drink in the bar, so its licence to serve alcohol was surrendered.
+The changes meant most students could not drink in the bar, so the licence to serve alcohol was surrendered.

-A school in Truman’s era that had let 18 to 20-year-olds, many with military service, enjoy a beer henceforth had to chart a new course.
-Dura lex sed lex.
+A school in Truman’s era, that had let 18 to 20-year-olds many with military service enjoy a beer, now had to chart a new course.

-The school’s Rathskeller continues to this day, but alcohol-free.
-A flood destroyed much of the original interior some years ago.
-Restoration occurred but the vaulted ceiling and some furnishings are original.
+The Rathskeller continues to this day, but alcohol-free.
+A flood some years ago destroyed most of the original interior.
+Restoration was done but the vaulted ceiling and some furnishings are original.

 When the Rathskeller sold booze, breweries would advertise to students.
-Schaefer brewery in 1959 was particularly imaginative, as we see from an issue of the school newspaper that year:
+Schaefer in 1959 was particularly imaginative, as we see from an issue in the school paper that year:

-One hopes the Rathskeller will enjoy 70 more years of successful operation, whatever lubricants it offers.
+One hopes the Rathskeller at Union College will enjoy 70 more years of successful operation, whatever liquids it offers.

 Note re images: The first image shown is drawn from the 1959 advertisement linked in the text, via New York State Historical Newspapers.
 The second image appears on the website of Union College, also linked above.
 All intellectual property therein belongs solely to the lawful owners.
 Images used for educational and historical purposes.
 All feedback welcomed.